TrevorBarns/luxart-vehicle-control/README.md

 __Config.lua:__
 One stop shop for all customizable settings to reduce server developer workload.
-*/*comments removed for size, see comments & descriptions of each setting in config.lua
+_*comments removed for size, see comments & descriptions of each setting in config.lua_
 ```
 ---------------LOCKOUT FUNCTIONALITY---------------
 lockout_master_switch = true